Picard-Lefschetz oscillators for the Drinfeld-Lafforgue-Vinberg degeneration for SL_2: Introduction

-where the map $\bar\Delta$ is proper; thus $\barBun_G$ is a compactification of $\Bun_G$ relative to the diagonal morphism $\Delta$ of $\Bun_G$.
 For $G = \GL_2$ and for $G = \GL_n$ certain smooth open substacks of $\barBun_G$ were used by Drinfeld and by L. Lafforgue in their seminal work on the Langlands correspondence for function fields (\cite{Varieties of modules of F -sheaves}, \cite{Cohomology of compactified manifolds of modules of F -sheaves of rank 2}, \cite{Lafforgue JAMS}).
-For a general reductive group $G$, Drinfeld's definition of $\barBun_G$ has never been published, and relies on the Vinberg semigroup of $G$; it will appear in \cite{DLV2}.
+For a general reductive group $G$, Drinfeld's definition of $\barBun_G$ has never been published, and relies on the Vinberg semigroup of $G$; it will appear in \cite{Sch1}.
 While the open substacks used by Drinfeld and Lafforgue for $G=\GL_n$ are smooth, the stack $\barBun_G$ is already singular for $G = \SL_2$.

-The goal of the present article and the future article \cite{DLV2} is the study of the singularities of $\barBun_G$.
+The goal of the present article and the future article \cite{Sch1} is the study of the singularities of $\barBun_G$.
 As is explained in Subsections \ref{Relation to the geometric Langlands program} through \ref{An application to Bernstein asymptotics} of this introduction, this study is motivated by the geometric Langlands program as well as by applications to the classical theory on the level of functions.

-\sssec{\textbf{The degeneration $\VinBun_G$}} In the present article we study the singularities of $\barBun_G$ in the special case $G = \SL_2$; the case of a general reductive group will be treated in \cite{DLV2}.
+\sssec{\textbf{The degeneration $\VinBun_G$}} In the present article we study the singularities of $\barBun_G$ in the special case $G = \SL_2$; the case of a general reductive group will be treated in \cite{Sch1}.
 For most of the present article it will be more convenient for us to work with a minor modification of $\barBun_G$ which we denote by $\VinBun_G$ and refer to as the \textit{Drinfeld-Lafforgue-Vinberg degeneration} of $\Bun_G$.
 The space $\VinBun_G$ can be viewed as the total space of a canonical $\BG_m$-bundle on $\barBun_G$ (see Subsection \ref{The definition for G=SL_2} below), so that from the viewpoint of singularities it is equivalent to study either $\barBun_G$ or $\VinBun_G$.

 As indicated by its name, the modification $\VinBun_G$ of $\barBun_G$ naturally forms a one-parameter degeneration of $\Bun_G$: It admits a natural map to the affine line

 whose fibers away from $0 \in \BA^1$ are isomorphic to $\Bun_G$, and whose fiber over~$0$ is singular.
 This degeneration of $\Bun_G$ is in fact canonical: It is induced by the canonical Vinberg semigroup degeneration of the group $G$, found by Vinberg \cite{V}, which will however not appear explicitly in this article.